shashi278/social-auth-kivy/README.md

 **Contributing**: Contributions are more than welcome.
 Looking for contributions in making it cross-platform(specifically for iOS) and better documentation.

-Feel free to ping me or raise an issue if there's any difficulty in packaging it up.
+Feel free to ping me or raise an issue if you want to talk about this project or Kivy in general.